punkyfer/manual-strategy-ta/README.md

 **Marketsim:** receives the generated portfolio and the benchmark and it computes different statistics for the portfolios (*sharpe ratio*, *cumulative return*, *standard deviation*, ...), for both the training and testing dataset

 **Trendy:** is used to find and (optionally) plot support, resistance and trend lines for a given dataset

+**Interface:** Rudimentary console interface to choose simulation parameters and run it